WorldHealthOrganization/app/README.md

-# World Health Organization - MyHealth App
+# World Health Organization - Covid Navigator

 This is the official World Health Organization MyHealth app.
 The initial focus is on the COVID-19 containment and mitigation.
 The long term goal is support of the World Health Organization's mission for global public health.